 Furthermore, studies have shown that individual online therapy is not only just as functionally effective as in-person therapy, but also just as effective for creating and maintaining a good client-therapist relationship (Stubbings et al., 2013; Sucala et al., 2012).

 How can online therapy help me?

 Online therapy gives you a chance to discuss mental health problems you are experiencing with a professional therapist in a safe and confidential space.
 Our internationally licensed and experienced therapists at Tokyo Mental Health come from international backgrounds with a diverse range of cultural experience, who can provide individually-tailored therapy services for the international community in Japan.
-Whether you simply need counseling support during the COVID-19 pandemic or whether you have specific symptoms of anxiety, depression, insomnia or addiction and need more structured and specific therapy for this, online therapy can help.
+Whether you simply need counseling support during the COVID-19 pandemic or whether you have specific symptoms of anxiety, depression, insomnia or substance/alcohol use disorders and need more structured and specific therapy for this, online therapy can help.

 Is online therapy for me?

 Online therapy is for anyone who would like to receive help for their mental health without the need of visiting a mental health office.